Grenada Charter Yachts

 Dive into a culinary adventure with our signature items – callaloo soup, papaya salad, goat cheese salad, our own home-made ice cream featuring flavors such as coconut, bergamot, cinnamon, and delicious punches and juices made with fruits from our estate.
 Top off the meal with sumptuous chocolate delights made from own organic chocolate.

-The restaurant at Blue Lagoon Hotel (try the seafood buffet on Saturday nights) Blue Horizon Resort, I stayed here before our charter and loved the hotel and employees who readily had a smiled for me.
+Blue Horizon Resort: I stayed here before our charter and loved the hotel and its employees, who readily smiled for me.

 Southern Caribbean Itineraries

-An ideal itinerary for the Southern Caribbean in my mind would be to Fly into either St Lucia or St Vincent, stay overnight, take a ferry down to Bequia or a quick few minutes flight, spending a couple of days being pampered at the Bequia Beach Hotel, and then board your yacht.
+An ideal itinerary for the Southern Caribbean, in my mind, would be to Fly into either St Lucia or St Vincent, stay overnight, take a ferry down to Bequia or a quick few minutes flight, spending a couple of days being pampered at the Bequia Beach Hotel, and then board your yacht.

 Take in all the islands between Bequia and Grenada.
 Depart back home in Grenada and spend a couple of days on land before flying home.